Bolt wins 100m in final Diamond League race

 "We are keeping our options open for the best possible tactical plan for the worlds,'' Jager said.
 "But one thing is clear: I'm going for gold.''

-Piotr Lisek of Poland won the men's pole vault with multiple world and Olympic medalist Renaud Lavillenie down in fifth, while Thomas Roehler of Germany won the javelin.
+Piotr Lisek of Poland won the men's pole vault with multiple world and Olympic medalist Renaud Lavillenie fifth.
+Thomas Roehler of Germany won the javelin.

 In the men's 800, not part of the Diamond League schedule in this race, Emmanuel Korir of Kenya set a world-leading time of 1:43.10, shaving .63 seconds off his personal best.
 Nijel Amos of Botswana set the previous best time two weeks ago in London.